mveteanu/CodeAvenger/_posts/2017-01-11-Manually-code-your-technical-documentation.md

 Manually code your technical documentation
 ==========================================

 Manually code technical documentation means editing and maintain manuals, guides and articles using a markup description language such as: HTML, MD, TEX, etc. Is this an old school approach or is it still used today?
-What’s your opinion?
+Whatâ€™s your opinion?

 Each and every software product needs to have good documentation.
-Let’s say that your product is an API library intended for developers.
+Letâ€™s say that your product is an API library intended for developers.
 When you publish the library you have to provide also the following documentation:

 - Reference documentation: API listing
 - Static documentation: guides, tutorials, articles, etc.